How to Calculate Plate Cost for Your Restaurant’s Recipes

 Many chefs and restaurateurs might perform this exercise when they initially open, but that’s it.
 And the truth is that conducting plate costs once is not enough.
-Food costs change regularly as the prices of ingredients fluctuate—which is exactly why restaurants invest in recipe management software.
+Restaurant food costing management is an ongoing process.
+It changes regularly as the prices of ingredients fluctuate—which is exactly why restaurants invest in recipe management software.

 With food costs steadily on the rise and the ever-present vulnerability of waste, theft, and price volatility, keeping close tabs on the margins of your menu items is a critical restaurant food cost control tactic.

 What is plate costing & why is it so important?

 Plate cost, recipe cost, or portion cost represent what it costs your restaurant to serve a single menu item.

 Your plate costs are a critical restaurant accounting metric helping you see how much money you’re actually making on each item.